Describe The Shape Of A Distribution

 The Importance of Data Visualization

-Data visualization plays a crucial role in understanding distribution shapes.
-A well-designed histogram, density plot, or box plot can reveal patterns and insights that might be missed by numerical measures alone.
+Data visualization matters a lot in understanding distribution shapes.
+A well-designed histogram, density plot, or box plot can reveal patterns and insights that might be missed by numerical measures alone Most people skip this — try not to..

 Best practices for data visualization: